The Factors That Could Push the U.S. and Iran to War

 Jun 12, 2019 | 09:00 GMT

 An armed Iranian speedboat in the Strait of Hormuz on April 30.
 A war between the United States and Iran would have major global economic and energy consequences.

 (ATTA KENARE/AFP/Getty Images)

 The United States is sending additional forces to the Persian Gulf as Iran prepares and mobilizes its army; together, the countries' actions are significantly increasing the possibility of war.
 Compounding the risk is a faction within the White House, epitomized by hawkish national security adviser John Bolton, that is more eager than others in the administration to start a conflict with Iran.
-Bolton, naturally, has ideological counterparts in Iran, especially in the Islamic Revolutionary Guard Corps (IRGC), who are also spoiling for a fight.
+Bolton, naturally, has ideological counterparts in Iran, especially in the Islamic Revolutionary Guard Corps, who are also spoiling for a fight.
 But as leaders in Washington and Tehran have emphasized, the two countries remain wary of a costly war against each other.
 But caution aside, a broader conflict is not beyond the realm of possibility, what with the countries' mutual hostility and mistrust, lack of communication channels to quickly resolve a conflict, as well as the setup of Iran's forces -- which have a major incentive to strike...